simyseng/ApplePie/README.md

 ## Part 1: Building the Interface
 The user interface is created within `Main.storyboard`.
 Some code to link up the `IBOutlet`s and IBAction`s are included in the `viewcontroller`.

+Since most of part one involves using cursor, I have created a [video](https://youtu.be/1HfxmFjCUmQ) to demostrate the process of creating the user interface.

 Codes are incrementally added from Part 2 to Part 5.

 ## Part 2: Beginning a Game